WBCL+detail-1.jpg

 18 May - 22 June 2024

-The forms are sculpted in timber using 3D laser cutting, the technical precision of the machines used are able to mimic but not accurately translate the intricate textures and detail of the original forms.
+The forms are sculpted in timber using 5 axis machining, the technical precision of the machines used are able to mimic but not accurately translate the intricate textures and detail of the original forms.
 These losses of information speak to the limitations of our understanding of the systems that form and cover the natural world.
-The timber is then sealed by a process of charring, a traditional method of preservation.
+The resulting timber forms are then hand sculpted and sealed by a process of charring, a traditional method of preservation.
 This method also extends the pair's research into charcoal, exploring its healing qualities as well as its association with disaster and renewal in ecosystems.

 Presented as part of Melbourne Design Week 2024